MENU

 In his speech, including to astounded Hamas delegates, Yousef sought to reveal the “true face” of Hamas, which he characterized as a genocidal death cult commitment to violent extremism and its impact on the region.
 Offering insights into the inner workings and ideologies of the group, in his speech and in his book, Hamas Son, he has excoriated the brutally ideological “education” or indoctrination forced on Palestinian children, inculcating them with Islamist-directed Jihad, hatred of Israel, and the glory of death for the cause.[5]

-These are the young men who on October 7, with shouts and howls of glee, killed Israels of all ages, stripped and raped women, kidnapped children and grandmothers.
-After months of training, Hamas and related forces barraged Israeli military and civilization targets with rockets and drones, breached the borders, and raced into Israel:
+These are the young men who on October 7, with shouts and howls of glee, killed Israelis of all ages, stripped and raped women, kidnapped children and grandmothers.
+After months of training, Hamas and related forces barraged Israeli military and civilian targets with rockets and drones, breached the borders, and raced into Israel:

 Fierce fighting ensued.
 The bases are attacked with grenades, rocket launchers and automatic weapons, as numerous Hamas propaganda images later showed…At least fifty soldiers were killed in Nahal Oz, including many unarmed women….